0382/WignerSymbol/README.md

 // Wigner d-function <j,m1|exp(i*beta*jy)|j,m2>
 double WignerSymbols::dfunc(int dj, int dm1, int dm2, double beta);
 ```
-Apart from `binomial`, all the functions use double of the real angular momentum quantum number to avoid half integers.
+Apart from `binomial` and `CG0`, all the functions use double of the real angular momentum quantum number to avoid half integers.
 So if you want to calculate `<10|1/2,1/2;1/2,-1/2>`, you should call like this,
 ```cpp
 WignerSymbols wigner;
 double x = wigner.CG(1,1,2,1,-1,0);